Government gives Pan Pac free pass to buy Hawke's Bay land

 • Forest and Bird to challenge Hawke's Bay WCO decision, saying it sets 'dangerous precedent'

-The pre-approval was given to Pan Pac despite the Green Party having strongly protested land sales to foreigners and Forestry Minister Shane Jones saying he was sympathetic to rural concerns that converting productive farm land to forestry could cost jobs.
+The pre-approval was despite the Green Party having strongly protested land sales to foreigners and Forestry Minister Shane Jones saying he was sympathetic to rural concerns that converting productive farm land to forestry could cost jobs.

 Associate Finance Minister David Clark signed off on Pan Pac's pass, known as a "standing consent", alongside Sage, RNZ reported.